Fri, Jan 10th, 2020

 If your project involves staff attending training courses, go to the School Education Gateway and scroll down to the ‘Erasmus+ Course Catalogue’.
 You can search by keyword for courses most relevant to your project.

-One of the first things you’ll have to do on the e-form is state your own organisation’s PIC (Participant Identification Code).
-This is a unique identifier for organisations, and when you enter it in the application form it will automatically fill in some fields with information about your organisation.
-PICs are required to show that an organisation has been validated as genuine and eligible to take part in Erasmus+.
+One of the first things you’ll have to do on the application form is state your own organisation’s PIC (Participant Identification Code).
+This is a unique identifier for organisations, and when you enter it in the application form it will automatically fill in some fields with your information.
+Having a valid PIC shows that your organisation is genuine and eligible to take part in Erasmus+.
 If your organisation does not have a PIC, you’ll need to apply for one.
 Our PIC Assistance page takes your through the process.
 Remember that if you are going to name another organisation as a partner in the application form, they must have a PIC as well.

 Read through the application form so you know what areas you need to cover.
 When you’re ready to start writing, make sure you have only one version of the form open at a time so that you don’t lose any of your work.
 People sometimes find it easier to write the application in a programme like MS Word and then paste into the e-form, rather than writing directly into the form itself.

 When it comes to the budget section, make sure to check the distance calculator so you know how much travel funding you can receive.

 All of this should help you on your way to making a successful application!
 If you have any other queries, please contact Deirdre O’Brien from the Client Services team.